-Because we receive lots of story pitches, we won't be able to cover every idea that comes our way.
+Because we receive lots of story pitches, we won't be able to respond or cover every idea that comes our way.

 We look out for pitches that answer these questions well:

 - Does this story go against common knowledge?